Partnerships and affiliations

 Minnesota Cancer Alliance

-Staff from the Mayo Clinic Cancer Center have collaborated with representatives across the state in creating Minnesota's first comprehensive cancer control plan, "Cancer Plan Minnesota."
+Staff members from the Mayo Clinic Cancer Center have collaborated with representatives across Minnesota in creating the state's first comprehensive cancer control plan, "Cancer Plan Minnesota."
 The plan is a framework for action that seeks to reduce the burden of cancer among Minnesotans.
 The plan is being implemented by the Minnesota Cancer Alliance, a voluntary association of health care organizations, community groups and advocates that offers free membership to any organization or individual interested in reducing the state's cancer burden.